Igorkowalski94/eslint-plugin-project-structure/documentation/project-structure-independent-modules.md

 #### 🚀 Features:

 - Creating independent modules in which you control what can be imported (e.g. types, functions, components of one functionality cannot be imported into another functionality).
+- The ability to create very detailed rules, even for nested folder structures.
+Whether it's a large module, a sub-module, or a single file, there are no limitations.
 - Disabling external imports (node_modules) for a given module (Option to add exceptions).
 - Non-relative/relative imports support.
 - Support for imports without extension.